Respecting Human Rights

 Implementation of human rights education

-We provide training in 22 languages of our Code of Ethics & Compliance, including “Respecting Human Rights,” and provide regular opportunities (including when first starting work and upon promotion) to ensure employees know about the topic of respect for human rights included in the Code.
+We provide training in 22 languages of our Code of Ethics & Compliance, including “Respecting Human Rights,” and provide regular opportunities (including when first starting work and upon promotion) to ensure that employees fully comprehend the topic of respect for human rights included in the Code.
 In fiscal 2023, we revised the Code of Ethics & Compliance and began conducting training on the Panasonic Group Code of Ethics & Compliance for all employees.
-The training has been conducted regularly since fiscal 2024, and the course completion rate has reached 100% for two consecutive years.
-We also provide training to all individuals, including executives, who will be dispatched from Japan to overseas posts before their assignment begins.
-Training is given on international standards and national laws regarding corporate responsibility to respect human rights.
+We also provide training to all individuals, including executives, who will be dispatched from Japan to overseas posts to deepen their understanding of international standards and local laws and regulations concerning the corporate responsibility to respect human rights, as well as to deepen their understanding of the Panasonic Group Human Rights and Labour Policy and related initiatives.

-In addition, as part of our efforts to improve understanding of ESG issues, we conducted video-based training on social issues related to human rights and our initiatives.
-A comprehension test will also be administered, which will then be used to plan future training programs.
+In addition, as part of our efforts to improve understanding of ESG issues, we have conducted video-based training on social issues related to human rights and our initiatives.
+We also administer a comprehension test, which we use to plan future training programs.

 Implementation of human rights education

-We provide training in 22 languages of our Code of Ethics & Compliance, including “Respecting Human Rights,” and provide regular opportunities (including when first starting work and upon promotion) to ensure employees know about the topic of respect for human rights included in the Code.
+We provide training in 22 languages of our Code of Ethics & Compliance, including “Respecting Human Rights,” and provide regular opportunities (including when first starting work and upon promotion) to ensure that employees fully comprehend the topic of respect for human rights included in the Code.
 In fiscal 2023, we revised the Code of Ethics & Compliance and began conducting training on the Panasonic Group Code of Ethics & Compliance for all employees.
-The training has been conducted regularly since fiscal 2024, and the course completion rate has reached 100% for two consecutive years.
-We also provide training to all individuals, including executives, who will be dispatched from Japan to overseas posts before their assignment begins.
-Training is given on international standards and national laws regarding corporate responsibility to respect human rights.
+We also provide training to all individuals, including executives, who will be dispatched from Japan to overseas posts to deepen their understanding of international standards and local laws and regulations concerning the corporate responsibility to respect human rights, as well as to deepen their understanding of the Panasonic Group Human Rights and Labour Policy and related initiatives.

-In addition, as part of our efforts to improve understanding of ESG issues, we conducted video-based training on social issues related to human rights and our initiatives.
-A comprehension test will also be administered, which will then be used to plan future training programs.
+In addition, as part of our efforts to improve understanding of ESG issues, we have conducted video-based training on social issues related to human rights and our initiatives.
+We also administer a comprehension test, which we use to plan future training programs.